Precious Metals Sales Tax By State

 Maryland: The information regarding Maryland’s sales tax repeal is based on House Bill 352 as signed into law on May 20, 2025.
 Customers should verify current implementation status with the Maryland Comptroller’s office, as administrative procedures may affect the timing and application of the new tax requirements.

-Washington: The effective date for Washington’s precious metals tax changes requires verification, as sources provide conflicting information.
-Customers should monitor official state communications for definitive implementation dates and procedures.
+Washington: Washington’s precious metals tax changes take effect January 1, 2026, based on ESSB 5794.
+Customers should monitor official state communications for any implementation details or procedures.

 Virginia: The extension of Virginia’s precious metals exemption is based on Item 3-5.25 of the 2025 Appropriation Act.
 Customers should verify current status with the Virginia Department of Taxation, as additional legislative action may affect the exemption’s duration.